The coronavirus (medical name COVID-19) has been all over the news, with an impact not only on public health and travel but on commerce as well.

 To say that reaction to the virus has been varied would be a dramatic understatement.
 Public response has included everything from outright panic to eye-rolling dismissals.

-The Symptoms of Coronavirus from the Center for Disease Control and Prevention (CDC).
-Most prominently, these are fever, cough, and shortness of breath.
+- The Symptoms of Coronavirus from the Center for Disease Control and Prevention (CDC)

-And of course, we recommend that everyone get in the habit of washing your hands, staying home if you feel ill, and avoiding contact with others.
+Additionally, we recommend that everyone maintain the habits of exemplary hand hygiene, staying home if ill, and avoiding unnecessary contact with others.

 The silver lining here is that the need to work remotely might finally free up IT resources and accelerate digital transformation in many companies.
 Now is the perfect opportunity to explore shifting more workloads and applications to the cloud.
 Not only can it save money and time, but it can also prepare your organization for the next pandemic or natural disaster.